A rich and vibrant Spanish program.

 - bilingual plays

-The Spanish Department is a strong supporter of ¡VIVA!, the student organization dedicated to the promotion and celebration of Hispanic, Latin American, and Latino cultures on campus.
+The Spanish Department is a strong supporter of ¡VIVA! and Alianza, the student organizations dedicated to supporting and celebrating Hispanic, Latin American, and Latino identities and cultures on campus.

 Success after Lawrence